botlaram/developer/k8/k8README.md

 Note : it will display along with interna and external ip address

-click on external ip address to visit webpage
+click on external ip address to visit webpage.